das3in/das3in.github.io/_posts/2025-04-21-career-debt.markdown

 acknowledgment that if you never address tech debt it eventually grinds progress to a halt.

-But there’s another kind of debt I’ve been thinking about lately—one that doesn’t show up in code reviews or sprint retros.
+But there’s another kind of debt I’ve been thinking about lately - one that doesn’t show up in code reviews or sprint retros.
 I’m calling it **career debt**.

 Career debt is what builds up when engineers go too long without doing